infinitecoin-core/dogmcoin-test/doc/fuzzing.md

 Instrumentation
 ----------------

-To build Litecoin Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Dogmcoin Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure --disable-ccache --disable-shared --enable-tests CC=${AFLPATH}/afl-gcc CXX=${AFLPATH}/afl-g++
 export AFL_HARDEN=1
 cd src/
-make test/test_litecoin_fuzzy
+make test/test_dogmcoin_fuzzy
 ```
 We disable ccache because we don't want to pollute the ccache with instrumented objects, and similarly don't want to use non-instrumented cached objects linked